mehr-it/system-broadcast/README.md

 irrevocably lost for this client.

-Even if you cannot recover missed messages, you can check if you missed any published messages.
+Even if you cannot recover missed messages, you can check if you missed any published messages on the broadcast channel.
 Your handler can receive a sequence value and save it to a file:

 	$broadcast->handler('my-message', function($data, $broadcast) {
 		$seq = $broadcast->sequence();